Watermelon Feta Salad With Fresh Mint & Arugula

 A refreshing summer salad, ready in 15 minutes — yes please!
 This lightly dressed watermelon feta salad recipe with fresh mint and arugula is easy, healthy and quick to make.
 Ready in just 15 minutes, it’s a wonderfully simple summer salad.
 Add fresh blueberries for an extra burst of flavour!

-There’s nothing quite like juicy and refreshing salads in the summer.
-The combination of fresh, seasonal fruits, vegetables, and herbs adds SO much flavour to an otherwise simple dish.
+There’s nothing quite like juicy and refreshing salads in the summer, am I right?!
+The combination of fresh, seasonal fruits, vegetables, and herbs in this watermelon feta mint salad is so flavourful, despite being a very simple dish.

 How To Make Watermelon Salad

 There is zero “cooking time” involved with this salad; rather, all it requires is preparation of a few simple ingredients!

 Preparing the watermelon is probably the most time-consuming part of the recipe.
 To do this, you can either use a teaspoon to scoop out little “balls” of melon (like I did).
 Or, you can slice watermelon into 1-inch cubes.